enformatik/.github/profile/README.md

 ### 2. 🌐 Interdisciplinarity as a Natural Necessity
 Terms like *Criminal Informatics*, *Infonomics*, *Cybermedicine*, and *Data Science* were either emerging or non-existent in mainstream curricula during the early 2010s.

 Yet here, they are not just named — they are **defined with precision, scope, and purpose**.
-The creator didn’t wait for academia to catch up; they **anticipated the future**.
+The insightful didn’t wait for academia to catch up; they **anticipated the future**.

 - *Infonomics* frames information as an economic asset — a concept now central to the digital economy.
 - *Criminal Informatics* integrates bioscience, psychology, and cybernetics into a unified forensic framework — foreshadowing modern digital criminology.